 During these times, please know that the safety and well-being of your son or daughter is our top priority and that we will do everything in our power to keep them safe.
 With that being said, please also know that immediate communication home regarding one of these types of situations will be very difficult.
 It will be important that when we communicate with parents that the facts and information are accurate.
 This will reduce misinformation that is sent out.
 Our top priority in these situations is to make sure our students and staff are safe.
 As a school, we do both types of drills so students and staff know what to do in case we ever find ourselves in a lock-Out or Lock-Down situation.
 If you have any questions about this, please let me know.

-I look forward to this new semester and again appreciate your continued support and wish you all a very Happy New Year.
+I look forward to this new semester and again appreciate your continued support.